 In 1894 the boroughs of Westwood, Park Ridge, Woodcliff Lake, Montvale, and Old Tappan were carved out of the original Washington Township.
 Oradell was also incorporated as a borough in 1894 formed from three separate townships of the day.
 Four years later, in 1898, River Vale, Emerson, and Hillsdale were formed from a further shrinking Washington Township.
 The remaining geographical area became Washington Township as we know the borders today.

 Of note, the location of the train stations and the legislated limitations of borough size directly led to the size and shapes of the town boarders as they are today.
-Subsequently, most towns along the Pascack Valley line are only about a mile from north to south (along the placement of the train stations) but are wider east to west as they each carved out their sections of what was Washington Township.
+Subsequently, the boroughs along the Pascack Valley rail line are only about a mile tall from north to south (corresponding with the placement of the train stations) but are wider east to west as they each carved out their sections of what was Washington Township.

 More History about the Pascack Valley